bbrownekianda/docs/getting-started/design_process.md

+We'll start with the first step below, [Build processes](#build-processes).

+## Build processes

-The form creation process itself involves: creating the **process** for the forms, creating the **forms** themselves and then adding **controls and rules** to the form.
-Once you have previewed the design you may wish to go back and make changes to the form.
+Building processes involves 3 steps: creating the **process** itself, adding **forms** to the process and then adding **controls and rules** to the forms.

-***Creating forms: 3 steps***
+***Build process steps***

 ![Create forms process](images/magnifycreateforms.png)

+Once you have previewed the design you may wish to go back and make changes to the form, adopting an iterative design approach.
 We will deal with each phase in turn starting with [creating a process](#create-a-process).

 ## Before you begin ![Process plan icon](images/11.png)

-To start creating a process and forms, you need to reference your [process plan](getting-started/plan_process.md) and consider **what forms** you need and **who** will have access to these forms as an administrator.
-We will keep our Training Process [requirements](getting-started/plan_process.md#summary-of-requirements) in mind as we go.
+To start creating a process, reference your [process plan](getting-started/plan_process.md).
+In our example we will keep our Training Process [requirements](getting-started/plan_process.md#summary-of-requirements) in mind as we go.
+We will start by creating a first process called Training Process.

-The very first thing to do to create forms is to **create a process** for the forms.